 Or I could just keep one of the best bikes in the world and grow into it.

 Mark suggested I sign up for a track day with MotoDNA.
-Most of their classes are cancelled due to COVID, but I got in touch to see what I should book for.

 I already have all the gear for a track day, so all I have to do now is get a track bike that I can take there.